Andrew Scheer: Israel

 In December 2017, when U.S. President Donald Trump announced his decision to recognize Jerusalem as Israel's capital, Scheer did not take a public position.
 However, on February 26, 2018, Scheer stated that a Conservative government – if elected in 2019 – would recognize Jerusalem as Israel's capital.

-Scheer tweeted in May 2018 that he was "praying for the safety of the soldiers of the Israeli Defense Forces and all Israelis tonight as they face missile attacks".
+Scheer tweeted in May 2018 that he was "praying for the safety of the soldiers of the Israeli Defense Forces (IDF) and all Israelis tonight as they face missile attacks".

 Saudi Arabia

 After Prime Minister Justin Trudeau told CTV's "Question Period" that the government was examining means to block shipment of Canadian-built light-armoured vehicles to Saudi Arabia in protest of the brutal murder of journalist Jamal Khashoggi, Scheer stated that he firmly opposed any such move by the Liberal government.
 The arms sale to Saudi Arabia was brokered by the former Conservative government.
 Scheer has stated that Canada should ban the import of oil from Saudi Arabia due to human rights and environmental concerns.
 In 2018 Scheer demanded that the gender-based analysis requirement imposed on Canadian pipeline projects by the Liberal government be instead applied to oil imported from Saudi Arabia.